La-Nique/Syllabus/README.md

 - have at least one SQL statement containing at least two joins.
 - create an interactive GUI using the Tkinter toolkit.
 - bonus points: use github for version control.

-### Weekly Reports

-Each week, send a 150-word report on the work you did during the week.

 ### Presentation